tscpp/knuckles/packages/vscode/README.md

 <!-- @include docs/parts/packages/vscode/description.md-->

-This extension is a part of the [toolchain] for [Knockout].
+This extension is a part of the [toolkit] for [Knockout].
 It provides language features and syntax highlighting for Knockout views (HTML files).

 <!-- /include -->